Reddick, Florida

 Reddick is a town in Marion County, Florida, United States.
 It is part of the Ocala Metropolitan Statistical Area.
 As of the 2020 US census, the town population was 449, down from 506 in 2010 US census.

 History

 The town was platted and founded on June 8, 1882, and the local post office has also been in operation at Reddick since 1882.
 John Reddick, the first postmaster, gave the community his last name.
 The Town of Reddick was officially incorporated as a municipality in 1925.

 In 1998, a group of nuns formed the Annunciation of the Theotokos Monastery with the approval of Greek Orthodox Archdiocese of America.

 The film Jeepers Creepers was shot in Reddick during the summer of 2000.
 The old Reddick High School was used as the police station in the film.

 Geography

-The approximate coordinates for the Town of Reddick is located in northern Marion County at (29.370828, –82.198368).

-It is 15 mi north of Ocala, the county seat.
+The Town of Reddick is located in northern Marion County 15 mi north of Ocala, the county seat.

 According to the United States Census Bureau, the town has a total area of 1.3 sqmi, all land.